 Language — Digital communications must address the users’ language preference.
 The use of machine or automatic translations as a sole solution is strongly discouraged even if a disclaimer is added.
 If government agencies decide to use translation software, they should have the translation reviewed by a qualified language professional before posting it to the website to ensure that the translation correctly communicates the message in a culturally relevant manner.
-GobiernoUSA.gov, the trusted source for government information in Spanish, offers users a complete experience including content, navigation, and all functionalities and features in that language.
+USAGov en Español (formerly known as GobiernoUSA.gov), the trusted source for government information in Spanish, offers users a complete experience including content, navigation, and all functionalities and features in that language.

 Culture — Agencies should conduct usability tests to understand the cultural considerations of their target audience.
 Regardless of language used, the online experience must be culturally relevant to achieve an emotional connection with the audience.
-Although GobiernoUSA.gov and USA.gov, its English-language counterpart, have the same structure, and look and feel, the Spanish site offers content and images that resonate with the Hispanic community.
+Although USAGov en Español and USA.gov, its English-language counterpart, have the same structure, and look and feel, the Spanish site offers content and images that resonate with the Hispanic community.

 Access to Multilingual Information — Enable users to find your multilingual website via prominent access on the English site.
 Access to multilingual websites should be made available on the global navigation on the top right of every English page.
 The Federal Trade Commission provides the “En español” link as part of their global navigation on their English site.

 URL Strategy — Use a stand-alone, dedicated URL for marketing and search engine optimization (SEO) purposes.
 That URL can then re-direct to another one more in line with your agency URL convention.
 The Social Security Administration uses https://www.segurosocial.gov to market and drive traffic to their Spanish language site.

 Comparability and Maintenance — Ensure that your multilingual website provides a comparable user experience to your English site.
 MedlinePlus provides the same experience on the English and Spanish sites through consistent maintenance of content and look and feel.